h4ndzdatm0ld/ttp_sros_parser/README.md

 ## What TTP SrosParser is not

 A library that connects and extracts information from a remote device.
 You, as the end-user must obtain a text file of the configuration.
-This file will be passed into the SrosParser class and you are able to convert to structure data using the built-in TTP parser templates.
-If you are looking to include show command output, simply combine the full configuration out + show commands into one file and provide the file to SrosParser.
+This file will be passed into the SrosParser class and you are able to convert a flat text configuration file into structure data using the built-in TTP parser templates.
+At this point, it's recommended to use a new instance of the srosparser with an individual show command as the text to parse to get the best results when parsing a show commands.

 ## Example